-We have acted as legal advisors as to the laws of the People's Republic of China (excluding Hong Kong, Macau and Taiwan) to ATRenew Inc., an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2022 (the "Annual Report").
+We have acted as legal advisors as to the laws of the People's Republic of China (excluding Hong Kong, Macau and Taiwan) to ATRenew Inc., an exempted limited liability company incorporated in the Cayman Islands (the "Company"), in connection with the filing by the Company with the United States Securities and Exchange Commission (the "SEC") of an annual report on Form 20-F for the year ended 31 December 2023 (the "Annual Report").

 We hereby consent to the reference of our name under the headings "Item 3.
-Key Information-D. Risk Factors-Risks Related to Our Business and Industry" and "Item 10.
-Additional Information-E. Taxation" in the Annual Report, and further consent to the incorporation by reference of the summary of our opinions under these headings into the Company's Registration Statement on Form S-8 (No. 333-259187) filed on August 31, 2021.
+Key Information" and "Item 4.
+Information on the Company-B. Business Overview-Enforceability of Civil Liabilities in Mainland China" in the Annual Report, and further consent to the incorporation by reference of the summary of our opinions under these headings into the Company's Registration Statement on Form S-8 (No. 333-259187) filed on August 31, 2021 and the Company's registration statement on Form S-8 (No. 333-271485) that was filed on April 28, 2023.